 Perhaps we find ideas when we need them most, or perhaps ideas find us when we are ready for them.
-The same book read 100 times can spark as many different insights and impressions because of what you bring to it each time you read.
+The same book read 100 times can spark as many new insights and impressions every time you read it because of what you bring to the reading.

 Last May, after a death in the family, I came across a beautiful article ‘On Grief, Joy, and Saying Goodbye’ in The Voyage of the Dawn Treader: ‘In the end, Reepicheep dies.’
 It made a quietly profound impression on me.
 When I found a complete set of The Chronicles of Narnia in our local secondhand bookshop, the day before the current lockdown started, I decided to read them all again.
 This time, I had the Great C.S.
 Lewis Re-read on tor.com as my companion, leading me along new paths through old familiar places.

 Holly – like ivy, like yew – is attributed by Culpeper to Saturn.
 But this is a different side of Saturn: Saturnalia, the feast in the fast of Winter.
-The contrasts between cold woods and cosy hearths, or frozen fields and full kitchen cupboards, invite us to consider the purpose of feasting, the nature of revelry, the meaning of celebration.
+The contrasts between the cold landscape and the cosy hearth, the frozen ground and our full kitchen cupboards, invite us to consider the purpose of feasting, the nature of revelry, the meaning of celebration.
 Especially now.*

 Into this midwinter feast the Green Knight enters with a sprig of holly in his hand.